unionai-oss/pandera/docs/source/dataframe_schemas.rst

     validated_df = df.pipe(column1_schema).pipe(column2_schema)

-For multi-column use cases, the :class:`~pandera.core.pandas.container.DataFrameSchema` is still recommended, but if you have one or a small number of columns to verify, using ``Column`` objects by themselves is appropriate.
+For multi-column use cases, the :class:`~pandera.api.pandas.container.DataFrameSchema` is still recommended, but if you have one or a small number of columns to verify, using ``Column`` objects by themselves is appropriate.